A rainbow Dirac theorem for loose Hamilton cycles in hypergraphs: Preliminaries

 For $k$-graphs $H$ and $G$, we use the notation $H\subset G$ to indicate that $H$ is a \emph{subhypergraph} (or \emph{subgraph} for short) of $G$.
 A \emph{loose path} (or simply path, for short) of \emph{length} $t$ in a $k$-graph $G$ is a subgraph $P$ of $G$ defined by a collection of $t$ edges $e_1,\ldots,e_t\in E(G)$ such that there is some ordering $v_1,\ldots, v_{t(k-1)+1}$ of $V(P)\subset V(G)$ with $e_i=\{v_{1+(i-1)(k-1)}, \ldots, v_{k+(i-1)(k-1)}\}$ for $i=1,\ldots,t$.
 The vertices $V^E(P):=\{v_1,v_{t(k-1)+1}\}$ are referred to as the \emph{endvertices} of the path.

-For a loose Hamilton cycle $H$ in a $k$-graph $G$, we will often refer to $H$ simply as a Hamilton cycle, for brevity.
-A Hamilton cycle $H$ comes with a cyclic order on $E(H)$ such that the only intersecting edges of $H$ are pairs of consecutive edges in the ordering (which intersect in exactly one vertex).
-For each Hamilton cycle $H$ of $G$, we will act under the convention that there is a fixed orientation of this order of $E(H)$ and will refer to an \emph{increasing} path, of length $t$ say, from an edge $e\in E(H)$ to be the path defined by taking $e$ and the $t-1$ edges that follow $e$ when traversing the Hamilton cycle according to the orientated order on $E(H)$.
+A loose Hamilton cycle $H$ comes with a cyclic order on $E(H)$ such that the only intersecting edges of $H$ are pairs of consecutive edges in the ordering (which intersect in exactly one vertex).
+For each loose Hamilton cycle $H$ of $G$, we will act under the convention that there is a fixed orientation of this order of $E(H)$ and will refer to an \emph{increasing} path, of length $t$ say, from an edge $e\in E(H)$ to be the path defined by taking $e$ and the $t-1$ edges that follow $e$ when traversing the loose Hamilton cycle according to the orientated order on $E(H)$.

 For a $k$-graph $G$ and $S\subset V(G)$ with $|S|\leq k$, we define the set $E_G(S)\subseteq E(G)$ of edges \emph{incident to $S$} to be

 and we define the \emph{degree} of $S$ in $G$ to be

 We write simply $E(S)$ and $\deg(S)$ if the $k$-graph $G$ is clear from context.
 We will also need neighbourhoods and degrees defined relative to vertex subsets.
 For a $k$-graph $G$ and vertex subsets $S, W\subset V(G)$ with $|S|\leq k$, we define the set $E_{G}(S;W)\subseteq E(G)$ to be